 Services newly subject to retail sales tax

-Engrossed Substitute Senate Bill (ESSB) 5814 added new business activities to the definition of retail sales.
-This means sellers must begin collecting sales tax on these services on October 1, 2025:
+The 2025 Washington State Legislature passed Engrossed Substitute Senate Bill (ESSB) 5814, which added new business activities to the definition of retail sales.
+As a result, businesses will be required to begin collecting sales tax on the following services starting Oct.
+1, 2025:

 Steps we’re taking

-The department is devoting significant resources to developing and publishing guidance prior to the effective date of October 1, 2025.
+The department is devoting significant resources to developing and publishing guidance prior to the effective date of Oct.1, 2025 including:

 Your voice matters